Culture of Thailand: Literature

 Thai literature reflects the history, culture, religion, and worldview of the Thai people, as well as their interactions with other nations and peoples.
 One of the earliest forms of Thai literature is the stone inscription, which records historical events, royal decrees, religious teachings, and cultural values.
 The Ramkhamhaeng inscription of 1292, which is considered the first Thai literary work written in the Thai script, describes matters of faith, feats of kings, and the way of life of commoners.
 Another notable work from this period is Traiphummikatha, also known as Trai phum phra ruang.
 It is a treatise on Buddhist cosmology and traditional worldview and beliefs, and was composed by King Lithai in 1345.
 It is recognized as the first Thai Buddhist literary work and the earliest example of a scholarly thesis in the country.

 During the Ayutthaya period, various literary forms were developed.
 The earliest known Ayutthaya work was Lilit Ongkan Chaeng Nam.
 Other notable works from this period include Lilit Yuan Phai, Lilit Phra Lo, Mahachat Kham Luang, Nirat Hariphunchai, Khun Chang Khun Phaen, Sri Thanonchai, The Legend of Phra Malai, and Nang Sib Song.
 The Ayutthaya period ended in 1767, resulting in the loss of literary works.
 The Thonburi period was a transitional period until the establishment of a new capital in 1782, beginning the Rattanakosin period.
 Many classical works, such as Ramakien and Sang Thong, were revived and adapted during this time, along with improvements in prose composition.
 King Rama II was responsible for repairing and reviving important literary works.
 Sunthorn Phu was a prominent poet in this period, best known for his epic poem Phra Aphai Mani.

 Poetry

-Thai poetry, includes forms such as khlong, chan, kap, klon and rai, which are based on rhyme, rhythm, tonal patterns, and syllabic structures.
+Thai poetry, includes forms such as klong, chan, kap, klon and rai, which are based on rhyme, rhythm, tonal patterns, and syllabic structures.
 Poetry was used to express various themes such as religion, romance, war, and nature.